pprobst/risotto/README.md

 # risotto
-Simple and minimal to-do list.
+Simple and minimal to-do list for everyday use.

 This is a WIP, I wrote it to train my JS and DOM a little bit.
 I'll probably add more features in the future.